jzombie/rich-cms/md-content/Disclaimer.md

 # Disclaimer

-The thoughts and opinions in this site are mostly my own and it probably has a lot of typos.
+The thoughts and opinions in this site are not entirely my own, but generally what I agree with.

+The site probably also has a lot of typos.

 Also: Any third-party works should also be in the public domain.